About this project

 - Marriage(s) - date, place, name and parentage of spouse(s)

-- Children - for each, their dates and places of birth, marriage and death, names and parentage of spouse(s), number and sex of children; occupation and career, rank and honours
+- Children - for each, their dates and places of birth and baptism, marriage, death and burial; the names, covering dates and parentage of their spouse(s), the number and sex of their children; information about their occupation and career, rank and honours.
+Where possible, children are listed chronologically.

 - Key property transactions during the lifetime of the owner and responsibility for work on the house or houses of the family